MaxJuniorr/eight-queens-puzzle/README.md

 # Eight Queens Puzzle
 The 8 Queens problem is a classic chess problem that involves placing 8 queens on an 8x8 chessboard in such a way that no queen can attack another.
 This means that no two queens can be in the same row, column, or diagonal.
 This problem is an example of a constraint satisfaction problem and has been widely studied in artificial intelligence and computer science theory.

+## Board abstraction
+We use a board abstraction through an 8-position vector.
+Each index of the vector represents a column, and the value stored at each index indicates the corresponding row where a queen is placed in that column.
+This approach simplifies board manipulation, allowing the state of each column to be represented in a compact and efficient manner.
+Additionally, it facilitates the application of search and solution algorithms, as we can work directly with the pieces' positions without the need to handle a full 8x8 matrix.

 ## Algorithms Used
 In this repository, we will solve the 8 Queens problem using the following algorithms: